Top Manipur police officer shoots self; condition critical | Headlines

 Top Manipur police officer shoots self; condition critical

 A top officer of Manipur police department allegedly shot himself in his office Saturday afternoon, officials said.
-The officer, Additional Director General of Police (Law and Order) Arvind Kumar, was taken to a hospital following the incident.
+The officer, Additional Director General of Police (Law and Order) Arvind Kumar, is undergoing treatment at the Raj Medicity hospital here, they said.

-The top brass of the state police and officials, including Chief Secretary J Suresh Babu, visited Raj Medicity where Kumar was being treated.
+The top brass of the state police and officials, including Chief Secretary J Suresh Babu, visited the hospital.
 The chief secretary said Kumar's condition is serious but he is responding to the treatment and has also spoken to the doctors.

 "He will be sent to Delhi, once his condition improves," Babu added.
 Doctors have operated on him, hospital sources said.

-He was in charge of the armed police and was given the responsibility of law and order on July 5..
+He was in charge of the armed police and was given the responsibility of law and order on July 5.
+Chief Minister N Biren Singh said Kumar is an important officer and among the rare breed of bureaucrats.

+"It is a very unfortunate incident.
+He was given the charge of law and order with the belief that it would be better under him," he said.
+"The details of the incident are being ascertained and an official statement will be released as soon as they are available," Singh added.

 ALSO READ